Skip to main content

 • Purpose: Generate JavaScript files instead of TypeScript

-• Note: Useful for projects not using TypeScript
+• Note: Useful for projects not using TypeScript.
+Generates storybook.requires.js instead of storybook.requires.ts

 docTools (boolean)